share this post

 What Are The Different Over Eggs?

-Over eggs are simply whole cooked eggs flipped when cooked to have both sides toasted,
+Over eggs are simply whole cooked eggs flipped when cooked to toast both sides.
+As a result, over-easy eggs are flipped-cooked eggs cooked for far less than an over-hard egg.

 Did You Like This Recipe?